 - Very occasionally a name is followed by '!'.
 This indicates that although the individual is known to be a descendant of a family or branch, the precise person to whom they are connected cannot be proved.
 Such 'informed guesses' are only ever made on compelling circumstantial evidence.

-- Please note that the precise web address of an individual person is likely to change whenever the pages are refreshed.
+- Please note that the precise page web address for an individual person is likely to change whenever the pages are refreshed.

 - The identities of a number of individuals have been 'excluded' from these records either at their own request or because they simply do not merit inclusion.
 They know who they are and why they've been excluded.